 Generic-Chemistry Related Sensors (Gen-Chemistry) refers to non-specific instruments on a platform used for atmospheric chemistry measurements.
-These are typically in situ analyzers that measure various chemical compounds such as trace gases, halocarbons, volatile organic compounds, nitrates, aerosols, and other chemical species.
-Measurements can include mixing ratio, composition, particle size, optical properties, and particle size distribution.
+These are typically in situ analyzers that measure chemical compounds such as trace gases, halocarbons, volatile organic compounds, nitrates, aerosols, and other chemical species.
+Measurements can include mixing ratios, composition, particle size, optical properties, and particle size distribution.

-The Meteorological Measurement System (MMS) is an in situ airborne instrument used to measure atmospheric state parameters.
-MMS provides high-resolution, accurate measurements of atmospheric pressure, temperature, and wind direction and speed immediately around the plane.
+The Meteorological Measurement System (MMS) is an in situ airborne instrument that measures atmospheric state parameters.
+MMS provides high-resolution, accurate measurements of atmospheric pressure, temperature, and wind direction and speed immediately around the aircraft.
 Additional parameters that can be derived include potential temperature, true airspeed, turbulence dissipation rate, and Reynolds number.
 Measurements of all parameters are typically collected at a rate of 20 Hz.

-Digital cameras are used to provide imagery for research applications.
-Cameras are used on aircraft to collect aerial imagery for mapping and surveying, environmental monitoring, cloud observations, agriculture, geological studies, and other Earth science applications.
-They are also used at field sites to capture visual observations to monitor changes in land cover, vegetation, clouds, air quality, glaciers, and other phenomena.
+Digital cameras provide imagery for research applications.
+Cameras are mounted on aircraft to collect aerial imagery for mapping and surveying, environmental monitoring, cloud observations, agriculture, geological studies, and other Earth science applications.
+They are also deployed at field sites to capture visual observations that monitor changes in land cover, vegetation, clouds, air quality, glaciers, and other phenomena.

 Earth Science > Atmosphere > Atmospheric Water Vapor